Use GPUs for compute-intensive workloads on Azure Kubernetes Service (AKS)

 Clean up resources

-To remove the associated Kubernetes objects created in this article, use the kubectl delete job command as follows:
+• Remove the associated Kubernetes objects you created in this article using the kubectl delete job command.

 kubectl delete jobs samples-tf-mnist-demo